It’s been more than two years of unrelenting crises.

 7 Steps to Retain Top Talent

 Studies show that anywhere from a third to nearly one-half of employees consider themselves ‘job seekers’.
-Yes, your top talent are also looking.
+Yes, your top talent is also looking.
 And, you can’t afford to lose them.

 What can you do to keep them attracted to and engaged within your organization?
 Following are 7 steps you can take right now to make sure your workplace is one where top talent can say they ‘love to work and feel valued.”

-1. Connect employees to your purpose – What does your organization stand for?
-Is your purpose to authentically serve customers or is more focus given to serving the bottom line, at all costs?
-Ensure your mission and values authentically connect to making a difference in the lives of your customers, and that employees have an understanding of the importance of their role in fulfilling your purpose.
+- Connect employees to your purpose – What does your organization stand for?
+Is your purpose authentically serving customers or is more focus given to serving the bottom line, at all costs?
+Ensure your mission and values authentically connect to making a difference in your customers’ lives, and that employees understand the importance of their role in fulfilling your purpose.

-5. Provide opportunities to give back – Companies that have a social conscience and are engaged in giving back in their communities tend to get more respect from employees.
-Offer a variety of opportunities for employees to get involved on your behalf, either through company sponsored service events, or on an individual level.
+- Provide opportunities to give back – Companies that have a social conscience and are engaged in giving back in their communities tend to get more respect from employees.
+Offer a variety of opportunities for employees to get involved on your behalf, either through company-sponsored service events or on an individual level.

 If you follow these strategies, you will foster loyalty and improve your overall retention.
 Customize these strategies for the talent currently within your organization and for the talent you’re looking to attract.
 The investment in these ideas is small compared to the benefits you’ll experience as a result.